kleesc/Minesweeper/README.md

 ====
 * FIX MINEFIELD GENERATOR: For some reason, zeros appear where they shouldn't.
 * The "Expand on click-on-zero doesn't work how it's supposed too, it should also be recursive.

+Can't think of a new expand on zero method that isn't just a retread of the first one, and I would say it is recrusive because the method is calling itself.